phantomop26/Fundamenta.ai/readme.md

     <br>
 	4. Data Cleaning II - Cleans and processes the scraped data to prepare it for analysis.
     <br>
-	5. Data Analysis - (Future phase) Prepares data insights and visualizations.
+	5. Data Analysis - Prepares data insights and visualizations.

 **Folders and Contents**